Surviving Motherhood

 The serpent knows that if he can overwhelm a mother in the very space that was meant to be her joy—raising the next generation—he can begin to unravel it all.
 He can break down a marriage, turn hearts cold, and steal the very seed that was meant to rise up and walk boldly in the calling God placed deep within.

 If he can wear down the mother, he can shake the foundation of the home.
 Because motherhood is not just a role—it’s a battleground.
 And the enemy knows that a weary, discouraged mother is easier to isolate, easier to shame, and easier to silence.
+Spiritual warfare in motherhood often shows up through exhaustion, discouragement, isolation, and lies.

 But God never called us to survive motherhood.
 He calls us to walk it out in His strength, clothed in grace, upheld by truth, and surrounded by His presence.

-Sweet mama—you who rejoiced over this precious gift, who waited with hope, who prayed and interceded, who laid down so much in love—and now find yourself overwhelmed...
+Sweet mama, you who rejoiced over this precious gift, who waited with hope, who prayed and interceded, who laid down so much in love, and now find yourself overwhelmed...
 I’m so sorry.
 Words can’t fully express the compassion I feel for you, or the righteous anger I carry toward the enemy who thinks he’s winning.
 But hear me: he’s not.

 He IS NOT!